News

 What does net zero emissions mean?

 This refers to the achievement of balancing carbon emissions with carbon removal, or eliminating carbon emissions altogether.
-If a company is net zero, the energy used by a company annually is roughly equal to the level of sustainable energy produced.
+If a company is net zero, the emissions by a company annually is roughly equal to the level of emissions removed from the atmosphere.

 What is climate change?